Kochia identification and control

-This Class B noxious weed has a limited distribution in King County, and control is required.
+Kochia is a Class B noxious weed with limited distribution in King County, and control is required.
 This species is also on the Washington quarantine list (known as the prohibited plants list) and it is prohibited to transport, buy, sell, offer for sale, or to distribute plants or plant parts, seeds in packets, blends or "wildflower mixes" of this species, into or within the state of Washington.
 For more information on noxious weed regulations see Noxious weed lists and laws.

 Additional information on kochia

 - Washington State Noxious Weed Control Board (external link)